 If you wander the chocolate shops of Osaka, you might think they were trying to imitate a European ideal, but the many new products originating out of Japan each year would beg to differ.
 Chocolate-infused fruits, black sugar caramels, and some inventive new ways to brew coffee are just some of Japan’s contributions to the global food scene.

 Another Japanese contribution is the beloved Kobe beef.
 In Japan, it’s become the answer for non-seafood lovers looking to savor the many culinary contributions of Japan.
 No matter where I’ve had it, from Okinawa to Tokyo, Japanese beef has continued to impress me.

 I doubt you’d be reading this if you didn’t have at least an inkling of what Kobe beef is.
 It’s beef, plain and simple, but with breathtaking marbling.
 It’s said to be one of the most expensive meats in the world, right up there with jamon iberico from Spain (which I’ve also had a few times; not impressed).

 There’s actually a national rating scale for Kobe beef, as well as a limit on the number of cows that get the highest designations.
-If you see any grades or types of beef on the menu, look for A5, as that is the real Kobe beef insofar as its of the quality weve come to associate with Kobe beef.
-A5 beef is part of the exclusive group of cows who received that highest designation of quality.
+If you see any grades or types of beef on the menu, look for A5 wagyu beef, as that is the real Kobe beef insofar as its of the quality we’ve come to associate it with.

 If you’re considering a side trip from Osaka, consider making it Kobe.
 After all, they do have some of the best chocolate in Japan, as well.